 I’ve designed, co-produced and wrote the foreword for Peter Gorman’s Sapo In My Soul: The Matses Frog Medicine, and illustrated Gorman’s Ayahuasca In My Blood — 25 Years of Medicine Dreaming.

 I’ve led online courses and in-person workshops, mostly on the topic of plant medicine, with guests such as Daniel Vitalis, David Wolfe, Morgan Brent, Peter Gorman, Dennis McKenna, and Richard Doyle.

-Places In The Forest is inspired by a quote from Steve Beyer, author of Singing To The Plants:
+The name “Places In The Forest” is inspired by a quote from Steve Beyer, author of Singing To The Plants:

 What ayahuasca teaches is that right now, at every moment, we already live in the magic forest

-On this quest my intention is to open and guide amphibious paths and bridges between the many worlds that surround us — the sacred and profane, the obvious and obscure — where any number of strange and striking things may pop up, fly by, drop in, or appear.
+This serves as a trailhead, into a hinterland of life and the liminal, where spirits join hands with the physical.
+This quest is amphibious, it is in essence a sensual journey, opening paths and building bridges between the many worlds that we are, that surround us — the sacred, profane, obvious and obscure — where strange and striking things may pop up, fly by, drop in, or appear.